 That’s very gracious of you.
 Cynically, I think translators can distort a story, but this happens far less now.
 Translators are ethical nowadays!

 When I was translating Jia Pingwa’s Happy Dreams, I found it quite hard because the people were so deeply rooted in one place.
-I wanted to re-create that sense of place, but without being able to make the eponymous Happy a Glaswegian or a Liverpudlian binman, I worried that I was “flattening” him somehow.
+I wanted to re-create that sense of place, but without being able to make the eponymous Happy a Glaswegian or a Liverpudlian bin man, I worried that I was “flattening” him somehow.
 It comes down to the power, or impotence, of language, I think.
 In your novel, the dialect is the essential way in which those characters express themselves.
-Dialect isn’t important per se (ie as a bit of local colour), but as a means of personal expression.
+Dialect isn’t important per se (i.e. as a bit of local color), but as a means of personal expression.

-I sometimes wonder the same, that the particularities in fiction might not be translatable because to lose the particular place of theirs is like to uproot them from the meaning.
-But recently I realized that the very premise of reading a fiction is to imagine a new world, a new world with possibly new rules, new maps, new histories and even new languages.
+I sometimes wonder the same, that the particularities in fiction might not be translatable, because to lose the particular place of theirs is like uprooting them from the meaning.
+But recently I realized that the very premise of reading fiction is to imagine a new world, a new world with possibly new rules, new maps, new histories and even new languages.
 A reader must be able to empathize.
-And in translations, a reader would need to empathize more but fundamentally, the reading experience is similar.
+And in translations, a reader would need to empathize more, but fundamentally, the reading experience is similar.

 It is really a showing of one’s personality rather than one’s knowledge of colloquial language.
-So I think (I imagine) to translate is to extract that personality and replant it into a different soil. ∎
+So I think (I imagine) that to translate is to extract that personality and replant it in a different soil. ∎